Amaryllis Care

 Amaryllis Propagation

-How to germinate Amaryllis Seeds
+How to germinate Amaryllis seeds

 To propagate from seeds do so 4 weeks after the seedpod has formed.
 Allow the seeds to dry for a few days and then plant them in a partially shaded area that is well drained.
 When the seeds germinate, they need more light.